TuloJustus/RCode_Datasets-Imputing_missing_values_in_footprint_metrics_for_wildlife_monitoring/README.md

 ## Note
 The further procedure, i.e. in particular the application of the FIT model, was carried out in JMP.
 Frederick Kistner is available to answer any questions and provide further details.
+The final results can be found in the Final Results folder in a csv file.
+The results described in the paper are based on these values.